Privacy Policy

 Why the information is collected

-Personal information is collected for a number of purposes, including but not limited to:
+Personal information is collected for a variety of purposes, including but not limited to:

 Information will only be used or disclosed for the primary purpose for which it was collected or a directly related secondary purpose.